 -f archive-name) - Specifies the archive file name.

 ARCHIVE_NAME- The name of the archive.

-FILE_NAME(s)- A space-separated list of file names to be extracted.
+FILE_NAME(s)- A space-separated list of filenames to be extracted from the archive.
 If not provided the entire archive is extracted.

 -) which can be omitted.

 Tar supports a vast range of compression programs such as

 compress.
 When creating compressed tar archives it is an accepted convention to append the compressor suffix to the archive file name.
 For example, if an archive has been compressed with